Juliana Paes: Personal life

-Paes was born Rio Bonito, Rio de Janeiro.
+Paes was born in Rio Bonito, Rio de Janeiro.
 She is the oldest child of Regina Couto and Carlos Henrique Paes.
-She has three siblings: Mariana, Rosana, and Carlos Henrique Jr. She is of Arab, Portuguese, African, Native Brazilian, and Spanish descent.
+She has three siblings.

-On September 9, 2008, she married in total communion of assets with businessman Carlos Eduardo Baptista, at Itanhangá Golf Club, being considered the "bride of the year".
+On September 9, 2008, she married in total communion of assets with businessman Carlos Eduardo Baptista, at Itanhangá Golf Club, being considered the "bride of the year."

-On December 16, 2010, her first son, Pedro, was born in the city of Rio de Janeiro.
+On December 16, 2010, her first son was born in the city of Rio de Janeiro.
 At the end of 2012, Paes announced her second pregnancy.
-On July 21, 2013, the couple's second child, Antônio, was born in the maternity ward of Barra da Tijuca, the same hospital where Paes gave birth to Pedro.
+On July 21, 2013, the couple's second child was born in the maternity ward of Barra da Tijuca.

 Paes is a big football fan, and in 2011 she publicly stated that she was a Vasco da Gama fan.